HBO’s ‘Hard Knocks’ and the Raiders? Why this Gruden thinks it is a great match

 “It seems like a perfect fit,” Marshall said on NFL Network on Thursday.
 “I know the coaches don’t like that many distractions.
 I think we’ll be fine, and entertaining, honestly.”

-If chosen, Brown said he’ll continue to go about his business.
+Brown said he’ll continue to go about his business, even if the HBO cameras are present.

 “I’m excited about the opportunity to display my will and show guys what I’m about, no matter who’s here,” Brown said.
-“Obviously, I’m here to represent the Raiders’ organization and whatever comes with that I’m embracing.”
+“Obviously, I’m here to represent the Raiders organization and whatever comes with that I’m embracing.”

 Comments